SergeoLacruz/inventree-supplier-panel/README.md

 This defines the panel.
 The function must return a panels list.
 Here it returns just one panel.
-The panel is returned under three conditions: The view must be PurchaseOrderDetail, the supplier must be Mouser and the user must have edit permissions to purchase orders.
+The panel is returned under three conditions: The view must be PurchaseOrderDetail, the supplier must be Mouser or Digikey and the user must have edit permissions to purchase orders.
 The content_template is an html file that defines how the panel content looks.

 ```